bdikbas/cse15l-lab-reports/Lab_Report_3.md

 The first command is used to find the string "Lucayans".
 With -n, it prints the two lines that the string is found on (Lines 6 & 7) in addition to the line numbers before the line (6: the entire line & 7: the entire line).

 The second command is used to find the string "The Bahamas has a number of PGA-level".
 With -n, it prints line 48 in the Bahamas-WhatToDo.txt file, which contains the string that we are trying to search for.

+-n is useful to use because it shows us the file where the string is, the line number that the string is in, and the entire line.